tommymcc21/Exercise-04d-Coins/README.md

 This game uses the A and D keys to go from left to right and uses the space bar to jump

 ## Implementation
-Multiple Levels
-Music
-Sound effects
-backgrounds
-enemies
-juice features
+Multiple Levels, Music, Sound effects, backgrounds, enemies, juice features, movement, features
-movement features
 ## References

 Character Controller adapted from Sebastion Lague's Unity 5 Character Controller Tutorials